mb21100/myModel/README.md

-# MaxIQA: MaxViT backbone with Channel Attention and Self-Attention for Blind Image Quality Assessment
+# MaxIQA: MaxViT backbone with Channel Attention and Self-Attention for Blind Image Quality Assessment for 4K Super-Resolution image dataset

 Shawn Lee (Supervised by Aaron Zhang)